markosamuli/ansible-linuxbrew/README.md

 linuxbrew_use_installer: true
 ```

+The installer seems to be faster than the default Ansible installation method.

 ## Role Variables

 Set `linuxbrew_init_shell` to `false` if you're for example managing your shell
-rc files using your own .dotfiles repository.
+init files using your own `.dotfiles` repository.

 ```yaml
 # Configure shell rc files